dehezhang2/Notes/3103/CS3103_Operating_System.md

     * Define a **linear ordering** of resource types => A process can only request resources that following(**after**) R in the ordering

-    * Principle : If ==R is the last one== of the linear order, and a thread has R, it ==cannot ask for the first one== => avoid cycle, it can easily going on and release R
+    * Principle : If ==R is the last one== of the linear order, and a thread has R, it ==cannot ask for the first one== => avoid cycle, it can finish and release R

     * Implemented by the nested semaphore

-      * e.x. in the tutorial => following code will cause deadlock if we run the first semwait of each processes
+      * e.x. in the tutorial => following code will cause deadlock if we run the first `semwait `of each processes

       ```cpp
       void T1(){